 How many festivals are there in Edinburgh each August?

 There will be at least 5 main festivals going on in Edinburgh in August, and there will be many other specialist ones to discover.
-We’ve included the links to their website here so that you have a handy guide for planning your trip.
+We’ve included the links to their websites here so that you have a handy guide for planning your trip.

 During the remainder of the year, you’ll find many other festivals and events taking place in the city.
 The major ones can be found on the Edinburgh Festivals site.